2018-2019 Graduate Tuition and Fees

 A late payment fee of $150 is payable by all graduate students whose tuition and fees are not paid in full on the published fee bill due date.
 If after Day 10 of the semester, your bill remains unpaid you will be assessed a second $150 late fee.
 Checks returned by the bank for any reason are considered a late payment.
 Additionally, students will have services such as class registration denied if all fees have not been paid by the due date.
 Students enrolled in the payment plan will receive a $50 late fee for each late installment.

-**Please note: If you enroll in courses after the established due date- payments are due within three (3) days.
+**Please note: If you enroll in courses after the established due date- payments are due within three (3) business days.